 Best time to visit Yellowstone National Park

-I’m going to be honest with you – while I did love seeing Yellowstone – it is impossible not to enjoy the stunning scenery and amazing wildlife I didn’t LOVE our time there as much as I have other national parks!
+I’m going to be honest with you – while I did love seeing Yellowstone – it should be on everyone’s national park bucket list and it is impossible not to enjoy the stunning scenery and amazing wildlife I didn’t LOVE our time there as much as I have other national parks!
 And there is one reason and one reason alone for this – it was so just busy!
 Even when we were in the one before 5am sun up we were always with another car and we were visiting in September!
 Therefore if I had to do my trip again I would definitely visit in low season and avoid the summer school holidays like the plague!

 If you have no choice but to go during peak season or can’t face the colder weather then make sure you are up and in the park very early or for sunset to try and avoid the crowds and maximise your chances for seeing wildlife!